 Please contact the Office of Student Services (205.348.6073) if you need a readable copy of the program of study.

-- A passing score on a writing exam (Praxis Core Writing Assessment), a passing score on a Teacher Education Program (TEP) Interview, and successful completion of the Praxis Core Academic Skills for Educators Test are necessary to apply for entrance into the TEP.
+- A passing score on a writing exam (Praxis Core Writing Assessment) and a passing score on a Teacher Education Program (TEP) Interview are necessary to apply for entrance into the TEP.

 - Praxis Core Assessment schedules, with related information, are updated in Student Services on a regular basis and kept in an accessible location accessible.
 See the Student Services link below.